Undergraduate Course: Political Thought and Practice in the Greek City (ANHI10060)

 |Pre-requisites||Visiting students should usually have at least 3 courses in Classics related subject matter(at least 2 of which should be in Ancient History) at grade B or above (or be predicted to obtain this) for entry to this course.
 We will only consider University/College level courses.

 |Not being delivered|

-i. a variety of important evidence for the study of Greek political thought and practice, and the problems and opportunities that evidence presents for the historian;
+- demonstrate knowledge and critical understanding of a variety of important evidence for the study of Greek political thought and practice, and the problems and opportunities this evidence presents for the historian;

-iv. more general questions about the role of ideas in politics, including the role of ancient ideas in ancient and modern politics, and possible answers to them;
+- demonstrate knowledge and critical understanding of more general questions about the role of ideas in politics, including the role of ancient ideas in modern as well as ancient politics, and possible answers to them;

-vi. reflecting in a critical way about ancient Greek and modern political assumptions and ideas, and their foundations, through independent reflection and through participation in class debates;
+- demonstrate the ability to reflect in a critical way about ancient Greek and modern political assumptions and ideas, and their foundations, through independent reflection and through participation in class debates.

 |Graduate Attributes and Skills